What are Environmental and Landscape Assessments?

 - a statutory requirement (developments which may have significant environmental effects will require EIA); or:

 - required as evidence to support a non-EIA planning application, to give the planning authority confidence that landscape and visual effects have been taken into account.

-We have been applying these techniques for over two decades and are familiar with the statutory and technical requirements, and have been involved in the preparation of industry standard guidance (GLVIA).
+We have been applying these techniques for over two decades and are familiar with the statutory and technical requirements.

 We have been involved in the preparation of industry standard guidance (GLVIA 3).

 Bill's role on the Landscape Institute's Technical Committee acknowledges our expertise in this area at a national level.
 Recent work includes the production of guidance on Photography and Photomontage in Landscape Assessment.
 Bill has acted as a speaker at LI CPD days, training other Landscape Architects using the best practice that 2B has helped to develop.